Winner Favorite Blog 2009 Veggie Awards

 Zucchini Stuffed with Pinenuts and Herbed Basmati Rice

-Spray a non-stick pan with olive oil spray, or use a small bit of olive oil.
-Sauté the 1/2 cup chopped zucchini, onions, and garlic over medium-high heat until onion begins to turn translucent, about 3 minutes.
+2. Heat a non-stick skillet over medium-high heat and sauté the 1/2 cup chopped zucchini, onions, and garlic until onion begins to turn translucent, about 3 minutes.
 Add the pine nuts and stir and cook another two minutes.
 Remove from the heat and stir in the rice and remaining ingredients.

-Use a small spoon to fill the hollowed zucchini with the rice mixture.
+3. Use a small spoon to fill the hollowed zucchini with the rice mixture.
 Work from both ends, making sure zucchinis are completely filled.
-Brush or spray them quickly with a small amount of olive oil, and place them in a dish under a preheated broiler for 10-15 minutes, watching carefully and turning regularly, until tender and lightly charbroiled.
+Brush or spray them quickly with a small amount of olive oil, if you like, and place them in a dish under a preheated broiler for 10-15 minutes, watching carefully and turning regularly, until tender and lightly charbroiled.

 If you have to make this with dried herbs, just use about 1/3 of the amount called for.
 And I have to say that the rice tastes wonderful on its own, so consider making it as a side dish if you don't feel like stuffing zucchini.